Give Me a Ring Sometime: Plot

-As owner Sam Malone opens the Cheers bar in Boston at the beginning of the series, a professor, Sumner Sloane, and his Boston University student fiancée, Diane Chambers, are the first customers.
+As owner Sam Malone opens the Cheers bar in Boston at the beginning of the series, a professor, Sumner Sloane, and his Boston University student fiancée, Diane Chambers, are the first customers of the day (sans a minor who fails an attempt to buy a beer).
 They plan to go to Barbados to be married but do not have a wedding ring; Sumner leaves to retrieve the ring from his ex-wife.
 Sumner returns a few hours later, telling Diane that he could not obtain his ex-wife's ring.
 His ex-wife calls the bar with a change of heart, so Sumner leaves Diane again.
 Sam pointedly tells her that Sumner is probably on a plane with his ex-wife.
 Diane calls the airport to change their flight reservation, and finds out that "Mr. and Mrs. Sloane" have already used it.
 Heartbroken, she prepares to go home before realizing that her job as Sumner's teaching assistant is gone.
 Out of pity, Sam offers her a job at Cheers as a waitress.
 Despite being highly educated, Diane reluctantly accepts the offer when she remembers a number of orders (including special requests) from a table.
 The following day, Diane's first customer is an international tourist, asking for his lost luggage.